troglobit/finit/README.md

     service /usr/sbin/sshd -D

+Dependencies are handled using [conditions](doc/conditions.md).
+On of the most common conditions is to wait for basic networking to become
+available:

+    service <net/route/default> /usr/sbin/nginx -- High performace HTTP server

 **Note:** Make sure daemons *do not* fork and detach themselves from the controlling TTY, usually an `-n` or `-f` flag, or `-D as in the case of OpenSSH above..
 If it detaches itself, Finit cannot monitor it and